You know exactly how to make your business 10x better.

 That's why so many smart entrepreneurs stay stuck for years without realizing what's happening.
 They are not avoiding work.
 They are avoiding exposure, visibility, uncertainty, judgment, risk, or the possibility of getting it wrong.
 So the brain redirects execution into safer tasks that still feel responsible and productive.

-You convince yourself you need one more certification, one more tweak to the offer, one more pass through the copy before you launch.
-Meanwhile, someone less prepared publishes first, sells first, and learns by moving.
+You convince yourself you need one more certification, one more pass through the copy, before you launch.
+Meanwhile, someone less prepared publishes first and learns by moving.
 You already know enough to begin.
 The problem is not information.
 The problem is the loop that interrupts execution precisely when the work becomes visible.

 Productive Procrastination Is Still Procrastination